Emergencies happen. And when they do, preparedness is the key to handling them well.

 Next, designate roles for teachers and staff.
 Specify who is in charge of specific actions, such as contacting emergency services or taking a head count.

 Also, you may not need to use the emergency contact form to make phone calls for every child regarding every emergency.
 For example, after two children with high fevers are sent home, you may want to message the rest of your families before the end of the day to let them know about a possible communicable disease.

 Or, if everyone is safe after evacuating due to a false carbon monoxide alarm, you might send an emergency message to keep parents informed.
 Again, a childcare app like brightwheel can make it easy to manage these notifications from one interface.

 When the time comes to use the contact forms for center-wide emergencies, the American Academy of Pediatrics (AAP) recommends communicating the following:

 - What happened/is happening (e.g., type of hazard, response actions, and status)

 - If, when, and where it is safe for guardians to pick up their children

-  Multiple lines of communication must be considered
+Consider multiple lines of communication